Discrimination against obese people may increase health risks

 Obese people risk getting diagnosed with Page Design Shop heart disease, diabetes, inflammation, and other disorders if they are discriminated against in society, finds a study conducted by an Indian-origin researcher.

-The study suggested that those who experienced weight discrimination over a 10-year period had twice the risk of high allostatic load — the cumulative dysfunction of bodily systems from chronic stress.
+The study suggested that those who experienced weight discrimination over ten years had twice the risk of high allostatic load — the cumulative dysfunction of bodily systems from chronic stress.

 The researchers focused on respondents who regularly reported experiencing discrimination because of their weight and asked whether they were treated discourteously, called names, or made to feel inferior.